 Follow Heather on Twitter @hilz2teach

-Steve has been a math educator for over 25 years.
+Steve has been a math educator for over 25 years (18 as an educator of students and 7 as a math instructional coach).
+He has a Bachelor's of Science in Finance, a multiple-subject credential, and a Master's in Math Education.
 He is also a published author and national speaker.
 Steve spent over 3 years working with the California Department of Education on various projects.
 Some of those included: Reviewing the middle school math adoption, creating and reviewing digital library resources and assessment items for the CAASPP, participating in the Smarter Balanced Level Setting, and working with the Director of Smarter Balanced and the UCLA Math Team to align digital library resources with California Interim Assessment items.
-He has vast knowledge of math content standards, standards for mathematical practice, and math assessment.
-Steve joined the RSD coaching team in 2017, and his math knowledge and skills were immediately welcomed by staff seeking his support.
-Steve is available to work with individuals, or teams, in aligning content standards to assessment.
-This can include planning, modeling, co-teaching, or giving feedback through a completed coaching cycle.
+He has vast knowledge of math content standards, the 8 Standards for Mathematical Practice, and creating math assessments.
+Steve joined the RSD coaching team in 2017, and he is available to work with individuals, or teams, in aligning content standards to assessments.
+As a coach, Steve can also help teachers with planning, modeling, co-teaching, or giving feedback through a completed coaching cycle.

 Follow Steve on Twitter @RomoMathCoach27